suinleelab/AIControl.jl/README.md

 As stated, AIControl requires you to download precomputed data files.
 Please download and extract them to the `./data` folder, or otherwise specify the location with `--ctrlfolder` option.
 Make sure to untar the files.

 **Step 5: Run AIControl as julia script.**
-Here is a sample command
+You are almost there.
+If you clone this repo, you will find a julia script `aicontrolScript.jl` that uses AIControl functions to identifiy locations of peaks.
+Here is a sample command you can use.
 `julia aicontrolScript.jl example.bam.sorted --ctrlfolder=/scratch/hiranumn/data --name=test`

 Do `julia aicontrolScript.jl --help` or `-h` for help.